In this article, you will learn:

 - Then, "App" -> "Complete App."

-However, you can built this action into any trigger that corresponds to the workflow terminating.
+However, you can add this transition into any trigger that corresponds to the end of the workflow.
 For example:

 - When, "Device," "GPIO," outputs at "this station" with events "pin down"